 A loan modification is typically a request by a borrower for a lender to change the terms of the borrower's loan.
 This may involve changing all or some of the following: interest rate, principal balance, past-due amounts, collection costs, late fees, legal fees and/or auctioneer fees.
 A loan modification can also change your loan from an adjustable rate to a fixed rate in some instances.
-A borrower should keep in mind that the decision to grant or not grant a loan modification is entirely up to the lender.
+The decision to grant or not grant a loan modification is entirely the lender's decision.
 In the case of real estate, the mortgage and promissory note that you originally signed when you bought your real estate or refinanced are the legally binding documents that control your relationship with your lender.
 Thus, the lender may simply refuse any change you request.